Neodymium7/BetterDiscordStuff/README.md

 # BetterDiscordStuff
-Plugins and themes for BetterDiscord
+Plugins and CSS Snippets for BetterDiscord